 > Content + Images (blog posts)

-After the document is complete, go back through it and make any necessary changes.
+After completing the document, review it and make any necessary changes.
 The quickest way to do this (and you can also make changes as you work) is to use Grammarly (if you aren’t a user, this post on how Grammarly is a blogger’s best friend will show you all the reasons you should be!)

-Once you have your pages laid out and ready to go into eBook format, there are multiple options to put your actual eBook together so it reads like a book.
+Once your pages are laid out and ready to go into eBook format, there are multiple options to put your actual eBook together, so it reads like a book.

 Some of the options include Microsoft Word, Microsoft PowerPoint, Microsoft Publisher, or Canva.

-It is also easy to design your own cover in PowerPoint if you go that route.
-You can do it all in PowerPoint, or hop into Pic Monkey and fancy up an image and then add it to PowerPoint.
-The cover of your eBook should include an image, title, tagline, author name, and website.
+It is also easy to design your cover in PowerPoint if you go that route.
+You can do it all in PowerPoint or hop into Pic Monkey and fancy up an image and then add it to PowerPoint.
+The cover of your eBook should include a photo, title, tagline, author name, and website.

 Some bloggers choose to have their cover designed for them.
-I recommend Fiverr as one of my top choices if you prefer to have a professional design of your cover.
+I recommend Fiverr as one of my top choices if you prefer to have a professional design for your cover.